adhi7034/NID_P5js/week1_assignment/documentaion.md

 The assignment was to make a flower grid using loops and transformation.
 This was a continuation of the activity that was did in the class.

-Day5
+## Day5

-on day 5 we learnt how to give dirctionall movement to the sprite using arrow keys.
-For thi looping was used to make the sprite animation and for the directional movement if else statement was used.
+on day 5 we learnt how to give dirctional movement to the sprite using arrow keys.
+For this looping was used to make the sprite animation and for the directional movement if else statement was used.

+The weekly assignment was to create a 30 second experience

+The topic
+Showcasing and navigating Dante's Inferno, exploring the 9 layers of hell

+Process

+The first part was planning. for planning I had to collect and see how the different layers of hell looked like The images of hell was collected by generating each layer in midjourney. first i looked at how hell is described by different artists and then I gave prompts according to the visual description to midjourney.
+The chareacter sprite was also doenloaded from the internet.

+Images were stored in arrays and and condition was given such that when the player reaches the endpoint the character get moved to the start of the screen with the changing background.

+For the rain I used classes and created a vertically falling random blue strokes with varying length and speed.